Readers Question: explain how economists define ‘full employment’?

 Full Employment and NAIRU

 Another related measure of full employment is the level of unemployment when the economy is at the NAIRU rate of inflation.
-In the above example, ‘full employment’ would be at 4%.
-This is the level of unemployment with a non accelerating rate of inflation.
+In the above example, ‘full employment’ would be at 6%.
+This is the level of unemployment with a non-accelerating rate of inflation.
 Increasing demand would only cause a temporary fall in unemployment and rising inflation.
+A fall in unemployment from A to B will prove to be only temporary, and after an increase in demand, the economy goes back to point C.

-However, the NAIRU could be quite high due to supply side factors such as frictional and structural unemployment.
+The NAIRU could be quite high due to supply-side factors such as frictional and structural unemployment.

 If you define full employment as the absence of demand deficient unemployment, then this natural rate will vary over time due to changes in structural unemployment.
 For example, in the 1980s, the UK had an economic boom, but unemployment only fell to 7% due to structural and geographical unemployment.
 But, in the 2010s, more flexible labour markets have seen a fall in this natural rate of unemployment.